Credit Rating Agency

 - On 26 May 2016, RAM joined the line-up of pioneer credit rating agency signatories to the United Nations-supported Principles for Responsible Investment’s Statement on Environment, Social and Governance (ESG) in Credit Ratings as a way for them to communicate their commitment to a more systematic and transparent incorporation of ESG into credit ratings and analysis; and

 - Malaysian Rating Corporation Bhd.
 (MARC)

-- MARC also cover the securities of a wide range of corporate sectors, including energy, oil and gas; construction, building materials and real estate; commodities and industrials; and retail and consumer;
+- MARC also covers the securities of a wide range of corporate sectors, including energy, oil and gas, construction, building materials and real estate, commodities, and retail industries.

-- MARC also rates financial institutions, state governments and structured finance transactions, and regularly publishes considerable independent research on the domestic bond markets, industry trends and economic issues of general interest to the investing public.
+- MARC also rates financial institutions, state governments and structured finance transactions, and regularly publishes independent research on the domestic bond and sukuk markets, industry trends and economic issues of general interest to the investing public.